eevee/eev.ee/content/2016-07-31-python-faq-how-do-i-port-to-python-3.markdown

 ### Built-in iterators are now lazy

 `filter`, `map`, `range`, and `zip` are all lazy in Python 3.
 You can still iterate over their return values (once), but if you have code that expects to be able to index them or traverse them more than once, it'll break in Python 3.
+(Well, not `range`, that's fine.)
 The lazy equivalents — `xrange` and the functions in `itertools` — are of course gone in Python 3.

 In either case, the easiest thing to do is force eager evaluation by wrapping the call in `list()` or `tuple()`, which you'll occasionally need to do in Python 3 regardless.